lunchpacked130/BASS-Intro/Scripts/ScriptV2.md

 J, E, N, N, Y!

-<"Hey, *cough* I'm still alive in here..
-If anyone has a stick *cough* or something, they could easily press the *cough* emergency release button on the outside. *cough*">
+■"Hey, *cough* I'm still alive in here..
+If anyone has a stick *cough* or something, they could easily press the *cough* emergency release button on the outside. *cough*"

-<"Anyone?
-It's getting toasty in here...">
+■"Anyone?
+It's getting toasty in here..."

 ---